'The Lord Of The Rings: The Rings Of Power' cast lock down London for world premiere

 Additionally, a living environment was created with 100 trees, a multilevel environment intended to mimic the topography of the fictional world, as well as a plethora of plants, moss and vines.

 The newest adaptation of J.R.R.
-Tolkein’s acclaimed fantasy novel premieres this Friday (September 2) on Amazon Prime Video.
+Tolkien’s acclaimed fantasy novel premieres this Friday (September 2) on Amazon Prime Video.

 A synopsis for the show reads: “Set in the Second Age of Middle-earth, thousands of years before the events of The Hobbit and The Lord Of The Rings, the series follows an ensemble cast of characters as they confront the re-emergence of evil in Middle-earth.”